camcastera/INNA-for-DeepLearning/INNA_for_tensorflow/README.md

 # INNA for Tensorflow

-This is the Tensorflow implementation for the INNA algorithm based on the paper *An Inertial Newton Algorithm for Deep Learning* ([arXiv version](https://arxiv.org/abs/1905.12278)) by C. Castera, J. Bolte, C. Fevotte and E. Pauwels.
+This is the Tensorflow implementation for the INNA algorithm based on the paper *An Inertial Newton Algorithm for Deep Learning* ([JMLR version](https://jmlr.csail.mit.edu/papers/v22/19-1024.html)) by C. Castera, J. Bolte, C. Fevotte and E. Pauwels.
 It has been tested with Tensorflow 1.12.0 and is not updated anymore.

 The Keras version, can be found [here](https://github.com/camcastera/INNA-for-DeepLearning/tree/master/INNA_for_keras), a Pytorch implementation is also [available](https://github.com/camcastera/INNA-for-DeepLearning/tree/master/INNA_for_pytorch).